I’ll tell you a scary story.

 “He surely isn’t there,” I said quickly and went to the wardrobe.

-When I was reaching the handle, suddenly I heard a groan.
+When I was reaching a handle, suddenly I heard a groan.
 I stiffened, because I recalled the story, which I just told.
 It was exactly the same type of groan that I imagined...

 “Did you see your faces?”
 Heejun was still laughing.
 “Hilarious!
 Why I didn’t take a picture –”